- The WHO is the UN agency responsible for coordinating international health efforts.

 What does the WHO do?

 Some of the WHO’s most lauded successes [PDF] include its child vaccination programs, which contributed to the eradication of smallpox in 1979 and a 99 percent reduction in polio infections in recent decades, and its leadership during the 2003 severe acute respiratory syndrome (SARS) epidemic.
 The agency has the exclusive authority to declare global health emergencies, which it has done several times since its members granted it the power in 2007.
-At present, the WHO’s work includes combating emergencies, such as the worldwide outbreak of a new coronavirus disease known as COVID-19, and promoting refugees’ health.
+At present, the WHO’s work includes combating emergencies, such as the pandemic of a new coronavirus disease known as COVID-19, and promoting refugees’ health.

 In its 2019 strategy, the WHO identified three priorities [PDF] for its work over the next several years: